 How to give your content the clout it deserves?

 After all the effort you’ve poured into your content you need to be sharing it more than once.
 Once, isn’t enough and it never will be!
 If your audience interacts with your content, it should be more than enough reason for it to be seen time and time again.
-The same goes for if you think your content underachieved, get it out there again at a better time of the day, or day of the month.
+The same goes for if you think your content underachieved, get it out there again at a better time of day, or day of the week.
 Edit what you show, attach a different picture, or use a snippet of your video footage you haven’t before, keeping it fresh increases the chance of engagement.

 Finally, tailor your content for each platform.
-Although your followers/friends/members etc may be the same people on each platform, it’s pivotal you think outside the box when it comes to the delivery of content.
-Every platform has its strengths and weaknesses and performs differently.
-Therefore your content shouldn’t remain static throughout, use those professional shots for the aesthetic kingdom of Instagram, save the endlessly wordy posts for Facebook and be hampered by the character limit on Twitter.
+Although your followers/friends/members etc may be the same on each platform, it’s pivotal you think outside the box when it comes to the delivery of content.
+Every social platform has its strengths and weaknesses and performs differently.
+Therefore your content shouldn’t remain static throughout, use those professional shots for the aesthetic kingdom of Instagram, save the endlessly wordy posts for Facebook or LinkedIn and be hampered by the character limit on Twitter.